EARN25

 September is shaping up to be not so bad after all.
 The Dow Jones Industrial Average (DJI) scored four consecutive record highs this week amid the Federal Reserve's first interest rate cut in four years, which came in at 50 basis points.
 While traders initially feared the outsized move could be indicative of economic downturn, Fed Chairman Jerome Powell reinforced that inflation trends drove the central bank's decision.

 This week was not without volatility, however.
 The S&P 500 Index (SPX) snapped a seven-day win streak, after it narrowly avoided a loss as investors brushed off better-than-expected retail sales data for August.
-The Nasdaq Composite (IXIC) cut short a five-day winning run amid some mid-week profit-taking.
+Meanwhile, the Nasdaq Composite (IXIC) cut short a five-day winning run amid some mid-week profit-taking.
 Despite pivoting lower again Friday as interest ate cut optimism fades, all three major indexes are pacing for weekly wins.

 Retail Names to Watch